FT Partners The Only Investment Bank

 FT Partners is the only data source for comprehensive, global FinTech deal activity covering M&A, Financing and IPO statistics and trends

 FT Partners’ FinTech Insights Reports are published on a quarterly basis, along with a comprehensive year-end Almanac.
-All information included in the reports is sourced from FT Partners’ Proprietary Transaction Database, which is compiled by the FT Partners Research Team through primary research and data analysis.
+All information included in the reports is sourced from FT Partners’ Proprietary Transaction Database, which is compiled by the FT Partners Strategic Insights Team through primary research and data analysis.
 The reports feature M&A, financing and IPO statistics and trends as well as breakdowns by FinTech vertical, geography, investor-type and much more.

 Be sure to check back for quarterly updates and additions.
 All recent reports can be viewed or downloaded for free below.

-Q1 2025 FinTech Insights
+Q3 2025 FinTech Insights

 Sample Slide 1 Sample Slide 2 Sample Slide 3 Sample Slide 4